 “Then why don’t you follow it?”

 “Because I don’t believe it.
 In Islam we have our own holy book, the Quran, and it says that God does not beget, nor was He begotten, and there is none like Him.

 “But that’s not a real holy book.
 The Bible is the only holy book.”

 “Gotta go, Mom.
 I’m working.
 Love you.”
 Layth hung up.

 As Layth expected, his mother had freaked out about his conversion to Islam.
-When he first told her, she insisted that he'd obviously been brainwashed by the Iraqis.
-“They've done a Manchurian Candidate on you,” she said.
-“Don't worry, I'll get you straightened out.
+When he first told her, she insisted that he’d obviously been brainwashed by the Iraqis.
+“They did a Manchurian Candidate on you,” she said.
+“Don’t worry, I’ll get you straightened out.
 No son of mine is going to Hell.”
 She flew to San Francisco on the next plane.

 When Layth picked her up at the airport she started right in.
 “Jesus died for your sins.
 How can you betray him?
 I didn’t raise you to be a terrorist…” Layth kept his mouth shut and nodded his head.
 He did not tell her about the name change.

-At Layth's apartment, his mother commenced her inspection, presumably searching for bomb-making materials and multiple wives in burqas.
-What she found instead was a tidy apartment that smelled of lemon cleaner and Chinese breakfast buns; smooth jazz playing on the radio; and Layth clean and sober.
+At Layth’s apartment, his mother commenced her inspection, presumably searching for bomb-making materials and multiple wives in burqas.
+What she found instead was a tidy apartment that smelled of lemon cleaner and Chinese breakfast buns.
+Smooth jazz played on the radio; Layth was clean and sober.
 At prayer time she watched as Layth bowed and prostrated.